 Dr Anne CroninReader

 I am currently researching the Public Relations industry and its relationship to contemporary advertising, marketing and promotional culture in the context of neoliberal capitalism.
 The PR industry has expanded rapidly in recent years and its practices have shifted to address a range of social and technological changes (eg public cynicism towards mainstream media and ‘spin’, public disengagement from diverse civic institutions, and the rise of social media).
-Such shifts heighten the importance of understanding PR’s role in attempting to shape and direct ‘public opinion’ and in interpellating or crafting what come to be framed as ‘publics’.
+My analysis explores the new interface that PR creates between commercial culture and the political culture of democracy.
+This is a form of 'commercial democracy' that engenders new articulations of (political) representation, voice, engagement and values.

 My key research concerns are summaried in the following books (see full publication list elsewhere):

-Cronin, Anne M. (work in progress) Public Relations Capitalism: The New Politics of the Public.
+Cronin, Anne M. (work in progress 2018) Public Relations Capitalism: Promotional Culture and The New Politics of the Public.
 Palgrave Pivot.

 Cronin, Anne M. (2010) Advertising, Commercial Spaces and the Urban, Basingstoke: Palgrave Macmillan.